What Is Trend Analysis?

 Scale changes everything.
 Manual trend analysis works when you're analyzing a handful of metrics across limited segments.
 But if you're managing multiple locations, diverse product lines, or complex operations, manual analysis becomes impossible.
 You'll always be looking at a fraction of your business, missing patterns in the areas you don't have time to investigate.

-This is why autonomous trend analysis represents a fundamental shift.
+Autonomous trend analysis represents a fundamental shift.
 Not faster dashboards.
 Not more sophisticated charts.
 Actual investigation—the kind your best analyst would conduct—happening automatically across your entire operation, continuously, learning your business and improving over time.

 The operations leaders who figure this out first will define their markets for the next decade.
 Those who continue relying on quarterly reports and manual analysis will spend that decade playing catch-up.

 Start small if you need to.
 Pick one critical metric.
 Track it systematically for 90 days.
 Look for patterns.
 Act on what you find.
 Then expand your analysis to additional areas.
+Either way, start today.
+Because the trends affecting your business tomorrow are forming in today's data.

 Read More

-- What Is Data Analysis?
+What Is Trend Analysis?